Copyright (c) Queen's Printer, Victoria, British Columbia, Canada | License Disclaimer |

 3 (1) Any surrender made pursuant to these regulations may be effected by a quit claim deed or other instrument sufficient to vest title to the interest being surrendered in the Crown in right of the Province free and clear of all encumbrances.

-(2) Notwithstanding subsection (1), where an owner of mineral land wishes to surrender mineral land which is not free and clear of all encumbrances, he may apply to the administrator for his approval to the surrender and the administrator, if he deems the surrender appropriate, may approve the form of the quit claim deed or other instrument produced.
+(2) Notwithstanding subsection (1), where an owner of mineral land wishes to surrender mineral land which is not free and clear of all encumbrances, the owner may apply to the administrator for the administrator's approval to the surrender and the administrator, if the administrator deems the surrender appropriate, may approve the form of the quit claim deed or other instrument produced.

-4 An owner, after obtaining approval of the administrator where required, shall register his quit claim deed or other instrument evidencing the surrender in the appropriate land title office, and shall forward to the administrator a copy of the instrument duly numbered by the registrar.
+4 An owner, after obtaining approval of the administrator where required, shall register the owner's quit claim deed or other instrument evidencing the surrender in the appropriate land title office, and shall forward to the administrator a copy of the instrument duly numbered by the registrar.

 5 Notwithstanding anything contained in these regulations, where mineral land is held by more than one owner, in the absence of the consent of the administrator, all owners must surrender their interest in the mineral land.